sarahbmkraak/BalticRTIpaper/README.md

 # BalticRTIpaper
-This repository contains the scripts used for the paper on RTI in the Baltic Sea First use the scripts data prepartion 1 and 2, then the scripts for the respective figures and tables to reproduce the ones in the paper.
+This repository contains the scripts used for the paper on RTI in the Baltic Sea.
+First use the scripts data preparation 1 and 2, then the scripts for the respective figures and tables to reproduce the ones in the paper.
+The raw fisheries data sets that were used for the analyses are confidential.
+VMS and logbook data belong to the respective fishers and are subject to the special protection of personal and economic data and thus confidential.
+They are collected by the state authorities for control purposes.
+The Thünen Institute is allowed to use these VMS and logbook data obtained by the responsible German Control Agency (BLE) for scientific purposes, but only if the following is ensured: (i) raw data will by no means be forwarded to third parties; (ii) only sufficiently aggregated and anonymised results may be used and published for scientific purposes in publications, but it is not allowed to forward the underlying data to third parties.